 The Japanese Hill-and-Pond Garden is one of the oldest and most visited Japanese-inspired gardens outside Japan.
 It is a blend of the ancient hill-and-pond style and the more recent stroll-garden style, in which various landscape features are gradually revealed along winding paths.
-The garden features artificial hills contoured around a pond, a waterfall, and an island while carefully placed rocks also play a leading role.
+The garden features artificial hills contoured around a pond, a waterfall, and an island, along with carefully placed rocks.
 Among the major architectural elements of the garden are wooden bridges, stone lanterns, a viewing pavilion, the torii or gateway, and a Shinto shrine.

-The Japanese Hill-and-Pond Garden is an excellent place to experience the cherry blossom season from April to May as over two dozen trees from BBG's diverse collection are planted here.
+The Japanese Hill-and-Pond Garden is an excellent place to experience the cherry blossom season from April to May—over two dozen trees from BBG's diverse ornamental cherry collection are planted here.